hoophq/docs/docs/configuring/gateway.md

 ## Notification (review & jit plugins)

-Magic Bell enables sending notification messages to slack & e-mail, it's used in conjuction with the [review](../plugins/review.mdx) and [JIT](../plugins/jit.mdx) plugins.
+Magic Bell enables sending notification messages to slack & e-mail, it's used in conjuction with the [review](../plugins/review.mdx) plugin.
 Every time a new access or review is available it will send a notification to slack or e-mail.

 To enable it, create an account in magic bell and [get the required credentials](https://www.magicbell.com/docs/api-authentication#authentication).